stacks-network/docs/src/pages/ecosystem/contributing.md

 => This will be a success style alert.

-~> This will be a warning style alert!
+~> This will be a warning style alert

-!> This will be a danger style alert!!!
+!> This will be a danger style alert
 ```

 Which renders: